©© Léa Scappini

 Ski touring

-Every year the resort welcomes a large number of enthusiasts to enjoy a 360-degree tour of the cirque varsinc the most beautiful surrounding peaks.
+The resort of Vars has everything you need to make the most of this snow-covered world, with over 15 kilometres of marked itineraries.
+Downhill runs are groomed and safe, so beginners can rest assured.
+Every year, the resort welcomes a large number of enthusiasts to enjoy a 360-degree view of the Varsinc cirque and the most beautiful surrounding peaks.

-3 PERMANENT ROUTES
+5 PERMANENT ROUTES

-The Forest PathDIFFICULT LEVEL (max.
-30° slope)
+The Forest PathDIFFICULT LEVEL (max gradient 30°)

-Distance: 2.3 km, 340 m ascent – Average time: 2h
+Distance: 2.3 km, 340 m ascent – Average time: 2 hours

 Altitudes: start 1860m – finish 2200m